Skip to content

 RingCentralREST + WebSocketCloud-native; good API documentation

-Microsoft TeamsGraph API + Bot FrameworkRequires Teams Phone license; more complex setup
+Microsoft TeamsGraph API + Bot FrameworkRequires Teams Phone licence; more complex setup

 SIP-based PBXSIP events via SRTP/WebSocketGeneric adapter for smaller providers